frankshearar/Home/NuGet-Package-Download-Plugin.md

 ### Plugin Interaction
 NuGet client tools and plugins will communicate with JSON over standard streams (stdin, stdout, stderr).
 All data must be UTF-8 encoded.

+NuGet client tools will launch a plugin with the argument "-Plugin".
+In case a user directly launches a plugin executable without this argument, the plugin can give an informative message instead of waiting for a protocol handshake.

 NuGet client tools will query a plugin’s supported operations by passing in the service index for a NuGet source.
 A plugin may use the service index to check for the presence of supported service types.

 ### Plugin Protocol